gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

 Currently, there are 2 major workflows used by the users to obtain the correct inertial parameters of their models:

- * Using CAD softwares like [Fusion360](https://www.autodesk.in/products/fusion-360/overview?term=1-YEAR&tab=subscription) or [Solidworks](https://www.solidworks.com/).
-Many users design their robot models using such CAD software which usually provide plugins that automatically generates the URDF/SDF for their model.
-These plugins handle the calculation of the inertial parameters.
-For eg, Fusion360 provides the [Fusion2URDF](https://github.com/syuntoku14/fusion2urdf) plugin which automatically generates a URDF with all the inertial parameters.
+ * Using CAD software like [Fusion360](https://www.autodesk.in/products/fusion-360/overview?term=1-YEAR&tab=subscription) or [Solidworks](https://www.solidworks.com/).
+Many users design their robot models using such CAD software which provide plugins that automatically generate the URDF/SDF for their model.
+Such plugins handle the calculation of the inertial parameters.
+For example, Fusion360 provides the [Fusion2URDF](https://github.com/syuntoku14/fusion2urdf) plugin which automatically generates a URDF with all the inertial parameters.

  * Another way is to use 3rd-party Mesh Processing Software like [Meshlab](https://www.meshlab.net/).
 Such softwares take the mesh file as an input and provide the inertial parameters as an output which can then be copied and pasted into the URDF/SDF file.
 This is also the method that was suggested in official [Classic Gazebo docs](https://classic.gazebosim.org/tutorials?cat=build_robot&tut=inertia).

 Both of these ways create a dependency on external software and might be complicated for beginners.
-Native support for this feature directly into Gz Sim would facilitate the effortless generation of accurate simulations.
+Native support for this feature directly into libsdformat would facilitate the effortless generation of accurate simulations.

 ## User Perspective